Skip to main content

 I am still on my mental health journey.
 I don’t have all the answers.
 And I am still figuring out what works for me and my business.
 What I’ve outlined above may not be the right solution to your challenges, but I hope it’s given comfort that others experience the same situations and that there are ways to balance running a business and looking after your mental health.
 After all, without you, your business wouldn’t exist.
 And looking after yourself, is looking after your business.

 If you are struggling or need someone to talk to, my door is always open.
-You can find me on LinkedIn, or email hello@studiobackground.co (don’t worry only I see any emails that are sent there).
+You can Find me on LinkedIn, or email hello@studiobackground.co (don’t worry only I see any emails that are sent there).
 And let’s talk.